Skip to content

 Safety procedures include:

-• don’t wear loose clothes
+• don’t wear loose clothing

 • protect yourself with goggles, etc.

-• securely chuck the blade.
+• securely chuck the tool

-• secure the board with nails before cutting.
+• secure the board with nails before cutting

-• clean the debris
+• clean up the debris

 FabLab Hamamatsu Fablab Hamamatsu